mvolkmann/blog/src/smalltalk.md

 - Do a `git pull` on the repository.
 - Start Cuis Smalltalk with an image.
-- Open the World menu by clicking on the desktop.
+- Open the World menu and select "Changes...Install New Updates".
-- Select Changes...Install New Updates.

 ## Squeak Smalltalk